Table of contents

 echo 'root' | passwd -s

-systemctl enable NetworkManager
+systemctl enable nftables.service

-systemctl enable chronyd
+systemctl enable systemd-networkd.service

-The syslinux bootloader is installed and configured.
+The systemd bootloader is installed and configured.

 The initial RAM filesystem (initramfs) is configured and created to ensure BTRFS and LUKS support during an early boot stage.